 At this point in time, with the internet an integral part of book marketing, EVERYONE knows that if you’re writing a book or already have one written, you must have an author website.
 (If you fall into this category and don’t have a site up yet, get it started today.)

-While AI has changed many things in marketing, having an effective author website is still a plus.
+While AI has changed many aspects of marketing, having an effective author website is still a plus.

 SO WHAT ARE THE TOP TIPS FOR AN EFFECTIVE AUTHOR WEBSITE?